 CorpNet: CorpNet offers phone, email, and chat support.
-Unlike most competitors, they also offer bilingual support, which is a wonderful feature for Spanish-speaking customers.
-We submitted a question via email and received a response by mid-morning the next day.
-Our question was answered and elaborated upon to give us additional information.
+Unlike some competitors, they also offer bilingual support, which is a nice feature for Spanish-speaking customers.
+We tested all three support options and received prompt responses, with accurate answers that were expanded upon to an impressive degree.

 Northwest: The application process with Northwest is streamlined and easy to follow.
 You simply enter your personal info and business details and pay for the order.
 There aren’t any upsells, and Northwest only offers one LLC formation service package.

 Northwest: When you select your state from the dropdown menu of the application, an estimated turnaround time will display on the screen.
 Most states have expedited service available for an additional fee, so you’ll see two turnaround times on the order form.

 Northwest’s biggest advantage is its personalized customer support.
-Even though CorpNet has solid support as well, they don’t approach the level of personalization offered by Northwest, which has customer support provided by highly trained Corporate Guides.
+Even though CorpNet has solid support as well, they don’t always have the same level of personalization offered by Northwest.

 These companies take somewhat different approaches to refunds.
 We mentioned earlier that CorpNet has a satisfaction guarantee that provides excellent peace of mind.

 If you request a refund within 60 days of making your purchase, CorpNet will grant your refund in full, with no processing or cancellation fees.
 It’s nearly identical to our refund policy at ZenBusiness.
-Northwest isn’t quite so generous in this way, as they will also grant refunds within 60 days, but they charge a $25 processing fee.
+Northwest isn’t quite so generous in this way, as they’ll also grant refunds within 60 days, but they charge a $25 processing fee.

 In some states, you need to publish your company’s formation in a regional newspaper.
 For example, Arizona and Nebraska require publication for LLCs and corporations, New York requires it for LLCs only, and Pennsylvania and Georgia have this requirement for corporations only.

 CorpNet offers to handle the publication step on your behalf, whereas Northwest simply provides a set of instructions to help you complete your own requirement.
 If you need help with NY publication requirements, we may be the best LLC service for you.
 Check out our New York publication service for more information.